Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 Many people seem to like this introduction video by Aly Art and her follow-up video explaining how to do the Kibbe body assessment.
 Also, I want to share this graphic from Glowsly that really helped me:

-Seeing all the body types lined up with the subtle difference visible in one view made things a lot clearer to me.
+Seeing all the body types lined up with the subtle visual differences in one view made things a lot clearer to me.
 Use the graphic above to narrow down 2 – 3 Kibbe body IDs.
 (Note that the illustration doesn’t cover all body factors, it focuses on just a few of them: shoulder width, shoulder cap shape, bust fullness, level of natural waist emphasis, hip width, and limb length.
 Other factors to consider which aren’t depicted in the above graphic can be found below.)

 How to Assess Your Body Measurements, Lines, and Proportions